ianneub/shopify_base-theme/README.md

 shopify_base-theme
 ==================

-Absolute base layout required for a Shopify theme
+Absolute base layout required for a Shopify theme.

+To use this just upload the zip file to Shopify.